+Interstate

-Interstate Highways, U.S., State
+Highways, U.S., State

-Other Public Roads Other Public Trails These symbols are used to show routes that the Forest
+Other Public Roads

+Other Public Trails

-Service does have not jurisdiction over and has not designated for motorized use.
+These symbols are used to show routes that the Forest Service does have not jurisdiction over and has not designated for motorized use.
 These symbols are part of the reference layers showing connections to towns and cities outside the forest boundary.

 Short Route Identifier:

 This symbol is used for roads that are too short to show a symbol type on the map.
 The symbol contains the road or trail number.
-Users should refer to the corresponding the designated route.

-This symbol is used to display the beginning and ending mileposts of a road that has a change in the designation but not the symbology.
+Users should refer to the corresponding number in the Short Route Table for more information on the designated route.
+Milepost Marker This symbol is used to display the beginning and ending mileposts of a road that has a change in the designation but not the symbology.
 Motorized Trail Access: